Leikaab/crudclient/docs/ARCHITECTURE.md

 **Key Concepts & Components:**

 *   **Factories:**
     *   `MockClientFactory`: The primary factory for creating highly configurable mock `Client` instances.
-Allows specifying expected requests, responses, errors, and authentication behavior.
-    *   `SimpleMockFactory`: A simpler factory for scenarios where only basic request/response mocking is needed.
+    *   `SimpleMockFactory`: A simpler factory for basic request/response mocking.
-    *   Specialized factories exist for components like authentication (`crudclient.testing.auth.factory`).
+    *   Specialized factories exist for components like authentication.
-*   **Test Doubles:** The framework provides various types of doubles (mocks, stubs, spies) generated via the factories, tailored for different testing needs (e.g., mocking HTTP interactions, simulating CRUD operations, testing authentication flows).
-Found within submodules like `crudclient.testing.doubles`.
+*   **Test Doubles:** The framework provides various types of doubles (mocks, stubs, spies) generated via the factories, tailored for different testing needs.
-*   **Verification:** The `crudclient.testing.verification` module and associated helpers provide tools to assert that interactions with mock objects occurred as expected (e.g., specific requests were made, authentication headers were correct).
+*   **Verification:** Tools are provided to assert that interactions with mock objects occurred as expected.
-*   **Response Building:** Helpers exist (`crudclient.testing.response_builder`) to easily construct mock `requests.Response` objects for use in tests.
+*   **Response Building:** Helpers exist to easily construct mock `requests.Response` objects.
 *   **Modular Structure:** The framework is organized into submodules (`auth`, `core`, `crud`, `doubles`, `helpers`, `response_builder`, `simple_mock`, `spy`, `verification`) reflecting the structure of the main library, allowing for targeted mocking and testing.

 This framework enables robust unit and integration testing by providing fine-grained control over the simulated behavior of `crudclient` components.
 Refer to `crudclient/testing/README.md` for more detailed usage examples.

-## Future Directions (Considerations)

-*   **Enhanced Pydantic Strategies:** Further refining how Pydantic models handle diverse API response structures.
-*   **Plugin System:** Exploring a plugin architecture for easier extension of core functionalities like authentication or response handling.